 Our pollen tracker updates daily showing the pollen levels across the 4 provinces.
 It is important to check the tracker each day to best manage your asthma and hay fever.
 Click "more info" on tracker to get a detailed description of the day's pollen count.

 Up to 80% of people with asthma also have hayfever.
 If you would like advice on how to avoid allergy triggers and cope with allergic rhinitis please contact our Asthma Adviceline on 1800 44 54 64.

-The pollen forecast service is kindly supported by Dyson and GSK.
+The pollen forecast service is kindly supported by Dyson.